shwina/still-magic/_en/ghp.md

 lots of people wanted tables.
 And footnotes,
 and images,
-and on and on until eventually Markdwon became just as complex as HTML but much less regular, once again proving that using an arbitrary collection of syntax rules for simple things makes complicated things harder to do.
+and on and on until eventually Markdown became just as complex as HTML but much less regular, once again proving that using an arbitrary collection of syntax rules for simple things makes complicated things harder to do.